RoboticMind/Gridcoin-Site/Wiki/FAQ.md

 mining, diff will drop to lure in miners to keep our blocks staking at once per 90 seconds.

-Another way to look at diff is how many distinct PoR miners are eligible during any one minute to stake.
-When diff is @20, it means 20 miners were on-line that minute with solutions, so diff is rising to keep emission steady.

 It's very similar to PoW diff.
 The big advantage we have in this version with PoR is we can accommodate thousands of new miners without seizing the chain with the RSA (Research Savings Account) and the 90 seconds block times.

-## What does stake weight mean?

-The personal stake weight it how many coins are eligible for staking \* coin age for your node.

-The network stake weight is the sum of coin age mined in the last 72 blocks by the network.

 ## How to call commands when starting Gridcoin Wallet on Windows?